raquentin/raquentin.github.io/content/notes/knapsack-problem.md

 ---
 title: Knapsack Problem
+date: 2024-03-08
 tags:
   - dp
   - cs
   - algo
 ---
 Knapsack is a core problem to [[dynamic-programming|Dynamic Programming]].
-It's easy to understand, but hard to solve.
+It's easy to understand, but hard to solve.[^1]

 Suppose you are given $n$ items $(v_i, w_i)$ where $v_i$ is the value of item $i$ and $w_i$ is the weight of item $i$.
 You have capacity $W$.
 Your goal is to maximize the value of items subject to having the sum of the weights be less than or equal to the capacity.